 8+ Weeks after you have had your baby

 OK, now you can gradually start to increase your levels of activity, but nothing should hurt when you do.
 You should have stopped bleeding, you should have stopped hurting.
 If either is still going on, then please see your doctor again.
+Abdominal pain 6 weeks postpartum and onwards is something you should speak with a medical professional about.
 You should be able to pretty much control your bladder and bowel.
 Some weakness and urgency are normal, but you should be able to hang on a bit.

 What is not normal post-pregnancy?

 By normal here I mean, this shouldn’t be happening.
 It may be happening, because these symptoms are sadly very common and women just live with them.
 But you really shouldn’t have to, because the right corrective exercise can make a BIG difference.

 Pain – In your back, pelvis, abdomen, hips or legs

 Leaking urine or worse when you sneeze, laugh or cough; or leaking as you’re rushing to the toilet.